 Foster Dickson is a writer, editor, and teacher who lives in Montgomery, Alabama.
 His work has centered mainly on subjects related to the American South, multiculturalism, education, and social justice.
 His edited collection, Children of the Changing South, published by McFarland & Co. in 2011, contains memoirs by eighteen writers and historians who grew up in the South during and after the Civil Rights movement.
 The Alabama Writers Forum’s review of the book stated, “Besides being a great read, this collection provides a valuable new perspective on Southern history.”

 Foster’s other published books include I Just Make People Up: Ramblings with Clark Walker and The Life and Poetry of John Beecher.
 Foster also acted as general editor for the curriculum guide, Treasuring Alabama’s Black Belt.
-He recently completed Closed Ranks, a book about the Whitehurst Case, a police-shooting controversy in Montgomery, Alabama in the mid-1970s.
-It is set for a October 2018 release.
+His most recent book Closed Ranks, tells the latter-day story of the Whitehurst Case, a police-shooting controversy in Montgomery, Alabama in the mid-1970s.

 Top and recent posts about Alabama and the Deep South: